What is Functional Communication Training (FCT)?

 Functional Communication Training (FCT) is based on learning theory and the principles of Applied Behaviour Analysis (ABA).
 Learning theory suggests that how people behave in a situation depends on their previous experiences of similar situations.

-The idea behind FCT is that all behaviour, including difficult behaviour, might be a form of communication.
-An important principle of FCT is that you must teach a child another way to communicate before getting rid of a difficult behaviour, so the child doesn’t need the old behaviour anymore.
+The idea behind FCT is that all behaviour, including difficult behaviour, is a form of communication.
+An important principle of FCT is that you must teach a child another way to communicate before trying to change a difficult behaviour, so the child doesn’t need the old behaviour anymore.
 Otherwise the child is left without either the old behaviour or a new one and has no way to communicate.

 What does Functional Communication Training (FCT) involve?

-The first step is a detailed functional assessment of the difficult behaviour.
+The first step is a detailed functional assessment of a child’s difficult behaviour.

 The next step is starting intervention.
 This involves: